wbuchwalter/ng2-redux/README.md

 ## Angular 6+

 `@angular-redux/store@^9` is what you need.
+This consumes breaking changes from RxJS and Angular 6, as well as updated typedefs from Redux 4.

 ## Angular 5

 Use `@angular-redux/store@^7` - this version supports Angular 5, and also changes to using lettable operators.

-Any new major releases will released on the v7 branch and with the `@latest` tag for final publishes.

 ## Angular 4 or lower